chardila/sagrada_generator/README.md

 # Sagrada generator

-This script generate card for your PnP projects.
-The original idea came from (this bgg post)[https://boardgamegeek.com/filepage/219948/sagrada-card-generator] and Somebody, here (https://gitlab.com/jirsis/sagrada-generator) migrated de PowerShell script to python script.
-Here I cloned and modify a little
+This script generates cards for your PnP (Print and Play) projects.
+The original inspiration for this project stemmed from a BoardGameGeek post available at this link (https://boardgamegeek.com/filepage/219948/sagrada-card-generator).
+Subsequently, an individual (accessible here: https://gitlab.com/jirsis/sagrada-generator) took the initiative to migrate the original PowerShell script to Python.
+In my efforts, I've cloned and made some enhancements to the script.

 ## Execution